mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl plugin add].
+   This command will be replaced in a future release with the mmctl command `mmctl plugin add <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-plugin-add>`__.

 Description
     Add plugins to your Mattermost server.
 If adding multiple plugins, use a space-separated list.